-Each year the Guild publishes a yearbook, which is printed and mailed to members and advertisers.
-The yearbook includes addresses and contact information.
-Please choose one of the following:

-I agree that the Guild may publish my contact information in the yearbook.

-I do not want the Guild to publish my contact information in the yearbook.
-Please do not print the following: (check all that apply)

-name address phone number(s) email

-C. Inspection of Books and Records

-Guild members may request to inspect and copy Guild Books and Records.
-Please choose one of the following.

-I agree that the Guild may include my contact information in requests for books and records.

-I do not want the Guild to include my contact information in requests for books and records.
+Each year the Guild publishes a yearbook, which is printed advertisers.
+The yearbook includes addresses and contact the following: I agree that the Guild may publish my contact inform nation in the yearbook.
+I do not want the Guild to publish my contact inform print the following: (check all that apply) ation in the yearbook.
+Please do not nameaddressphone number (s)email C. Inspection of Books and Records Guild members may request to inspect and copy Guild B of the following.
+Books and Records.
+Please choose one I agree that the Guild may include my contact information records. mation in requests for books and I do not want the Guild to include my contact inform nation in requests for books and records.
 Part 4.
 Please tell us a little about yourself.
 A. What are your main weaving interests?

-B. As a weaver and fiber artist, what would you like to learn more about?

-C. Like most Weavers Guilds we are an organization of volunteers.
-As members we all benefit from the combined efforts of many individuals.
-As opportunities arise we encourage you to volunteer when and how you can.
-Thank you for joining our guild!

-Part 5.
-Please mail your completed membership form and dues for 2023-2024 to:

-Marise Person, OWG Membership Chair, 801 South St. SE, Tumwater, WA 98501.
+B. As a weaver and fiber artist, what would you like to lead arn more about?
+C. Like most Weavers Guilds we are an organization of volunteer when and how you can.
+Thank you for joining or the combined efforts of many individuals. tunities arise we encourage you to Part 5.
+Please mail your completed membership form and d dues for 2023-2024 to: Marise Person, OWG Membership Chair, 801 South St. SE, Tumwater, WA 98501.
+For admin use:fu ands to treasurerdatabasewelcome Received/postmarked ametag y earbook p hoto

-For admin use:

-funds to treasurer database welcome

-Received/postmarked

-nametag yearbook photo